freenas/freenas-docs/userguide/snippets/xseries.rst

    :width: 50%

-The X Series contains one or two storage controllers in a side-by-side configuration.
+The X-Series contains one or two storage controllers in a side-by-side configuration.
 The connectors and features on each storage controller
 are: